Scille/parsec-cloud/docs/rfcs/1013-parsec-account.md

 > [!NOTE]
 > In theory this operation doesn't involve the Parsec client since we only need
-> a way to provide the validation token to the server (given, unlike for account
+> a way to provide the validation code to the server (given, unlike for account
 > creation & recovery, we just want to remove data from the server).
 >
-> For this reason, we could in the validation email a link to a simple HTTP GET
+> For this reason, we could have in the validation email a link to a simple
-> route in the server that would do the removal (so no Parsec client involved).
+> HTTP GET route in the server that would do the removal (so no Parsec client
+> involved).
 >
-> Instead, we still use a regular validation link that redirect to the Parsec client
+> Instead, we still use a regular validation code that has to be inputted into
-> to be consistent with other operations.
+> the Parsec client to be consistent with other operations.
+>
+> On top of that, it allows the `account_delete_proceed` command to be authenticated,
+> which improves security.

 ## 5 - Misc